bitnami/charts/bitnami/postgresql-ha/README.md

 ## Introduction

 This [Helm](https://github.com/kubernetes/helm) chart installs [PostgreSQL](https://www.postgresql.org/) with HA architecture in a Kubernetes cluster.
 Welcome to [contribute](https://github.com/bitnami/charts/blob/master/CONTRIBUTING.md) to Helm Chart for PostgreSQL HA.

+This Helm chart has been developed based on [bitnami/postgresql](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart but including some changes to guarantee high availability such as:

+- A new deployment, service have been added to deploy [Pgpool-II](https://pgpool.net/mediawiki/index.php/Main_Page) to act as proxy for PostgreSQL backend.
+It helps to reduce connection overhead, acts as a load balancer for PostgreSQL, and ensures database node failover.
+- Replacing `bitnami/postgresql` with `bitnami/postgresql-repmgr` which includes and configures [repmgr](https://repmgr.org/).
+Repmgr ensures standby nodes assume the primary role when the primary node is unhealthy.

 ## Prerequisites